Living in the European District - How It Really Is There

 It was a conscious decision to live close to the city, in contrast to Riedberg or the surrounding area.
 The West construction site was still under construction at the time, the AXIS and Westside Tower residential high-rises were added later.
 In a developing building area, construction noise and dust remain constant companions with which one comes to terms.

-In the meantime, we have learned to believe glossy brochures (be they from property developers or project developers) only to a limited extent.
+In the meantime, we have learned to believe glossy brochures of project developers only to a limited extent.
 Hopefully next time you would avoid one or the other mistake, but that’s certainly the normal learning curve for any property buyer.

 SKYLINE ATLAS: Let’s talk about the practical side of the European District.
 What do you think of?